msztylko/web-scraping/README.md

 * use of Selenium module for 3 blog posts with urls that didn't follow standard pattern

 There are probably better ways to achieve this task and I may try them in the future, but for now the real goal was to get familiar with requests and selenium modules and web scraping in general.

+Possible next steps:
+1. Take all html files and convert them into one pdf file to create a "book"